 • Add a link to your website, and your email address.
 Direct visitors to the homepage of your website not subpages.

 • Add the street address, where necessary.
 Indicate whether you make deliveries around your area of operation.

 • Set the operating hours from Monday to Sunday.
 Save all the changes made.

 • Like your page, share it or invite your friends to like it.

-A Facebook business page costs nothing.
-You can get one right now by just log in your personal account.
-In addition, your employee can access the page as an admin and reply to comments if you run your business as a side hustle.
+It costs zero to create a Facebook business page.
+You can get one right now by just logging into your personal account.
+In addition, your employee can access the page as an admin, and reply to the comments on your behalf, if you run your business as a side hustle.